GuildTV/cviz/docs/tcp-protocol.md

 ```
 {
   "state": "READY",
+  "stateMessage": "",
+  "timelineSlot": "default",
-  "templateName": "lowerthird2",
+  "timelineFile": "lowerthird2",
-  "dataId": "bob kelso"
+  "instanceName": "bob kelso"
 }
 ```

 ### Cue
-This is fired when a timeline is waiting to be cued by a client.
+This is sent whilst a timeline is waiting to be cued by a client.

 ```
 {
   "state": "CUE",
+  "stateMessage": "start running",
+  "timelineSlot": "default",
-  "templateName": "lowerthird2",
+  "timelineFile": "lowerthird2",
-  "dataId": "bob kelso"
+  "instanceName": "bob kelso"
 }
 ```

 ### Run
-This is fired when the timeline is running.
+This is sent whilst the timeline is running.

 ```
 {
-  "state": "RUN",
+  "state": "CUE",
+  "stateMessage": "",
+  "timelineSlot": "default",
-  "templateName": "lowerthird2",
+  "timelineFile": "lowerthird2",
-  "dataId": "bob kelso"
+  "instanceName": "bob kelso"
 }
 ```

 ### Clear
-Fired once a timeline has finished running, to indicate the system is ready for a new timeline to be loaded
+Sent after a timeline has finished running, to indicate the system is ready for a new timeline to be loaded Note that the timelineSFile and instanceName fields are still defined, to indicate the timeline that has finished running.

 ```
 {
-  "state": "CLEAER",
+  "state": "CUE",
-  "templateName": "",
+  "stateMessage": "",
-  "dataId": ""
+  "timelineSlot": "default",
+  "timelineFile": "lowerthird2",
+  "instanceName": "bob kelso"
 }
 ```